 Wheezing is a common breathing problem.
 It technically refers to a high pitched whistling sound that is made when a person exhales, but in some cases it may refer to the act of sounding breathless when you exhale.
 It's most commonly associated with asthma, but there is evidence that wheezing is also often caused by anxiety.

 In this article, we'll explore the causes of wheezing associated with anxiety and provide you with some tips and strategies to help you control it.

 Wheezing and Anxiety Disorders

-Wheezing is caused by constriction in the airways.
-When the airways close, it creates a high pitched whistle like sound, and is often accompanied by trouble breathing and breathlessness symptoms.
-There are several conditions that are either caused by anxiety or triggered by anxiety that can lead to this wheezing issue.
+Wheezing is caused by constricted airways.
+When the airway closes, it creates a high pitched whistle like sound, and this is often accompanied by trouble breathing and breathlessness more generally.
+There are several conditions that are either caused by anxiety or triggered by anxiety that can lead to wheezing.
+The causes include:

-- GERD Gasteroesophageal Reflux Disorder, also known as "acid reflux," is similar.
+- GERD Gastroesophageal Reflux Disorder, also known as "acid reflux," is similar.
 Acid reflux isn't a disorder caused by anxiety, but there is a considerable amount of evidence that anxiety can make GERD worse, which in turn means that you're more likely to wheeze.

 Are There Ways to Treat Wheezing?

-Should you find that the wheezing is likely hyperventilation related, then the key is to learn to control your breathing better.
-Breathe significantly slower, taking calm breaths and fighting the urge to breathe in more than you need or breathe too quickly.
+Should you find that the wheezing is hyperventilation related, then the key is to learn to control your breathing better.
+Breathe significantly slower, taking calm breaths and fighting the urge to breathe in more than you need or breathe out too quickly.
 Try to take at least 13 to 16 seconds for each breath to ensure that you're maintaining the right carbon dioxide levels.